hemio-ev/carnivora/docs/schemas/ssl.rst

      cert_needs_switch AS (
       SELECT a.demand_id, a.machine_name
        FROM ssl.active AS a
-        LEFT JOIN ssl.cert AS c ON currently = c.id
+        LEFT JOIN ssl.cert AS c ON scheduled = c.id
-        JOIN ssl.cert AS s ON subsequently = s.id
+        JOIN ssl.cert AS s ON renew = s.id
         WHERE
-            currently IS NULL -- switch in any case if there is no cert OR
+            scheduled IS NULL -- switch in any case if there is no cert OR
             (
              (c.cert IS NOT NULL -- current is issued